macmanes-lab/protocols/RNATagSeq_polyA_first.md

 #### 1) Check RNA quality by running on the Agilent Bioanalyzer: 1 hour

-- Place 5ug of total RNA in a tube.
+- Place 5-10ug (10 if possible) of total RNA in a tube.
 - Increase the volume to 50uL with Nuclease free water
-- Add 2 uL of SUPERase-IN (20U/uL)
-- Final total volume = 52uL (100ng/uL)
+- Add 2 uL of SUPERase-IN (20U/uL) IF NOT Continuing on to POLY A THE SAME DAY (Final total volume = 52uL (100ng/uL)
+- Put samples on ice
 - Continue to next step or freeze at -80C until ready to process samples

-NOTE PREVIOUS PROTOCOL DIFFERENCES:

-***AL & LK originally input 400 ng total of each sample (for 8 samples: therefore 3.2 ug total RNA) in 15 uL of Water and added 1 uL SUPERase, for a final volume of 16 uL of each sample.
-It appears as if this protocal (following Shishkin) yields not enough RNA.

-***AL & LK previously trialed 2.5 ug total of each sample (for 8 samples: therefore 20 ug total RNA) in 15 uL of Water and added 1 uL of SUPERase, for a final volume of 16 uL of each sample.
-This is more in keeping with amounts of RNA recommended by Drummond.

 **PAUSE POINT**